PrinceParshia/Termux-X11-Linux-DEs/README.md

 ```
 mv manjaro-xfce-settings/skel/.config/Thunar ~/.config
 ```
-Download the theme files called Matca-dark-sea and Papirus-teal-folders.
+Download the theme files called Matcha-dark-sea and Papirus-teal-folders.
 Then execute this commands
 ```
 cd Downloads